shuai-huang/OMR-SC/README.md

 ```
 There are three more options that are set by the script `run_main_noisy.sh`
 ```
-radial_weight 100	        (the regularization parameter for the spatial radial features) proj_weight 100             (the regularization parameter for the linear projection features, i.e. the reference image) num_proj  TBD               (the number of linear projection features, it varies for each reference projection)
+radial_weight TBD		(the regularization parameter for the spatial radial features) proj_weight TBD             (the regularization parameter for the linear projection features, i.e. the reference image) num_proj  TBD               (the number of linear projection features, it varies for each reference projection)
 ```